 It is also possible to use Simple Network Management Protocol (SNMP) for Windows devices.
 The same information is often available using any of these protocols.
 From a performance perspective, the preference would be SNMP, and then WMI or Performance Counters.

 Using flow protocols, you can monitor the bandwidth usage of all packets going through a device.
 In PRTG, you can view Toplists for all xFlow (NetFlow, IPFIX, sFlow, jFlow) sensors.

 Flows are a type of monitoring data pushed from network devices to PRTG.
-You can use it to monitor where data is traveling from and to, and how much.
+You can use it to monitor where data is traveling to and from, and how much.
 This way it determines which machine, protocol, and user is consuming bandwidth.
 PRTG currently supports the following flow types: